List of Afghanistan One Day International cricket records: Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 31 ODI's with Australia winning such games a record 6 times.
 Afghanistan's has achieved victory by 1 run once.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
 Afghanistan has achieved victory by this margin only once when they defeated Kenya during the 2010 ICC World Cricket League Division One in Amstelveen in July 2010.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled 55 such ODIs.
 Both West Indies and New Zealand have recorded such victory on eight occasions.
-Afghanistan has won the match by a margin of one wicket on two occasions.
+Afghanistan has won the match by a margin of one wicket on three occasions.